SHI-Labs/Pyramid-Attention-Networks/CAR/README.md

 ### Begin to train

-1. (optional) All the pretrained models can be downloaded from [Google Drive](https://drive.google.com/open?id=1q9iUzqYX0fVRzDu4J6fvSPRosgOZoJJE).
+1. (optional) All the pretrained models and visual results can be downloaded from [Google Drive](https://drive.google.com/open?id=1q9iUzqYX0fVRzDu4J6fvSPRosgOZoJJE).

 2. Cd to 'PANet-PyTorch/[Task]/code', run the following scripts to train models.